MVPWorkshop/substrate-startkit-gui-api/README.md

 3. Setup the postgres database
 4. In the root of the project, create `.env` file
-5. Fill the `.env` file, example of the values can be copied from the `.env.example` file
+5. Fill the `.env` file, example of the values can be copied from the `.env.example` file (NOTE: All values should be filled)

    - `GITHUB_APP_CLIENT_ID` and `GITHUB_APP_CLIENT_SECRET`
      can be obtained by following this [guide](https://docs.github.com/en/developers/apps/creating-an-oauth-app)